bquerino/kafka-streams/README.md

 - Run `docker-compose up -d` to start Kafka, and any additional services.
 - Verify that containers are running correctly.

+### Kafka configs

+- For any additional config or something that you need to see in your kafka topics use the [Control Center](http://localhost:9021/).

 ### Build and Run Java Projects

 - Navigate to each project in `/code`.